mosi-sol/live-contracts/episode-6/readme.md

 ##

 expermential code & idea. this kind of dapp can be the next hype or wave.
 (3rd generation of dapp`s)

+17Feb 2022 - live video ( learn solidity in farsi for free )